 After finishing his undergraduate degree in computer science at UNC-Chapel Hill (Go Heels!), Anil attended the Harvard School of Dental Medicine.
 Following dental school, he completed General Practice and Oral Medicine residencies.
 Afterward, he practiced in hospital, community health, and academic settings.
 Anil has served on the admissions committees at both Harvard and his residency program.

 In addition to my dental training, Anil also completed a Master of Public Health degree from the Harvard T.H.
 Chan School of Public Health and has technical certifications in Data Science and Business Analytics.
 In 2020, he transitioned out of teaching and patient care to pursue a career in Healthcare Analytics.

 Anil feels that his experience applying to dental school was quite stressful and lonely, as he did not have any support in the form of a pre-dental advisor for guidance and advice.
 He looks forward to serving as a mentor, so students do not have to feel isolated during the application journey.

-Arjun is a fourth year medical student at the University of Cincinnati College of Medicine.
+Arjun is a medical student at the University of Cincinnati College of Medicine.
 He attended undergraduate at the University of Southern California as part of the prestigious Resident Honors Program.
 This program allowed 20-30 high school juniors to attend college one year early with a partial tuition scholarship.
 Arjun graduated Summa Cum Laude with a bachelor’s degree in Neuroscience and a minor in Business Finance.
 Arjun is currently one of the youngest students in his graduating medical school class.